 Blueberries are one of the lowest-carb fruits that you can eat, and they have the bonus of incredible taste!
-Blueberries add interest and flavor to this classic chicken dinner salad recipe but keep it low-carb.
+Blueberries add interest and flavor to this classic chicken dinner salad recipe, and rotisserie pre-cooked chicken from Costco make this recipe an easy, no-cook summer salad.

 This post may contain affiliate links, and you can read our disclosure information here–